 Any level that solely involves riding on Plessie since he's a little hard to control.

 Chainlink Charge, where it is very hard to get all 3 stars without falling to your death multiple times.

 Cakewalk Flip has red and blue platforms that flip with each jump you take.
 Not helped by the fact that there is a Ring Burner in the way of getting the 3rd Green Star in this level.

 That One Sidequest: The Five Bonus Stamps (the portraits of each playable character, including Rosalina).
-To unlock them, you have to clear every single level with all five characters.
+To unlock them, you have to clear every single level, including infamous ones like Boss Blitz and Champion's Road, with all five characters.
 If you're only going for one character (such as Rosalina), then it isn't so bad... but if you plan on going for all five, and don't have any friends to play with (so multiple characters can clear the levels at once), then the quest becomes a living hell.
 Especially with Toad.

 Win Back the Crowd: Depending on who you ask, the game itself is an example of this.note Many people legitimately liked the New Super Mario Bros. games when they were released.
 When it was first announced, a lot of people were not impressed and already wrote it off due to it not being a game in the vein of Super Mario Galaxy or being "Super Mario 3D Land HD".
 Or New Mario Bros crossed with Mario 3D Land.
 But when the October 1 trailer went up, it changed a lot of people's minds about the game and restored interest to those who are/were tired of Mario platformers because of the New Super Mario Bros. series.
 Then the game actually came out and blew folks away with the amount of thought and creativity put into the title along with new visuals and music.
 It actually feels like a new game rather than a retreadnote Which some felt the New Super Mario Bros. games were with new power ups thrown in.
 The multiplayer aspect certainly helped as well.